Probate Q&A Series

 • Compile a list of heirs, beneficiaries, and assets.

-• Receive Letters Testamentary or Letters of Administration from the clerk.
+• Receive Letters Testamentary or Letters of Administration from the Register of Wills.

-• Present letters to institutions to unfreeze accounts.
+• Present letters to institutions to access accounts.

-• Pay funeral expenses, estate debts, and file notices to creditors.
+• Pay funeral expenses, estate debts, and give required notices to creditors.

-• Prepare an inventory and final accounting for the court.
+• Prepare an inventory and any required accountings.

-• Distribute remaining assets to heirs or beneficiaries and close probate.
+• Distribute remaining assets to heirs or beneficiaries and close the estate.

 Starting probate without an appointed personal representative may feel overwhelming.
 At Pierce Law Group, our attorneys guide families through each step.
 We prepare petitions, secure letters, handle bond requirements, and communicate with institutions on your behalf.
 Let us help you unfreeze assets and settle the estate efficiently.